Boat damaged, stolen or in an accident?

 Managing your claim

-To assess your claim we'll investigate the accident and tell you if we need more information.
+To assess your claim we'll investigate the accident and send you a claim form if we need more information.
 We'll also contact any other parties involved.
 If you receive any correspondence from other parties, please send it to your claims officer.

-If we accept your claim we'll help you through the repair process.
+If we accept your claim we'll help you through the cash settlement process.

 If your vessel was stolen, or the cost of repairs is more than its value, we'll declare it a 'total loss' and pay out your claim.

-If we agree to repair your vessel, we'll ask you to send a quote from a repairer of your choice along with photos of the damage to our claims team.
-We'll then assess the damage and either authorise the repairs or conduct a QBE inspection if necessary.
+We will ask you to send a quote from a repairer of your choice along with photos of the damage to our claims team.
+We'll then appoint a Marine Surveyor who may inspect your vessel and will provide us with a report & recommendation on settlement.

 Settling your claim

-If we repair your vessel, we'll ask you to pay the excess to the repairer once they have completed their work.
-If your vessel is declared a total loss, the excess will be deducted from the amount we pay out for your claim.
+When we settle your claim, the excess will be deducted from the amount we pay out for your claim.

 Frequently Asked Questions